201-410-6834 OR EMAIL ME @ INFO@MITCHTHEMINISTER.COM

 Q: "HOW DO I GET A COPY OF MY MARRIAGE CERTIFICATE?"

 The New Jersey license comes in 4 parts - one for the county, one for the state, one for you, and one for me, the officiant.
 After the license has been signed, you will receive your pink copy of the license to keep for your records.
 This pink copy is a receipt and not a legal document.
-I will keep my copy (the blue one) on permanent file.
+I will keep my copy on permanent file.
 Within 5 days of your ceremony I mail the appropriate copies of the marriage license to the town clerk where ceremony was performed.

 Approximately 10-14 days after your ceremony, you will need to contact the Town Registrar ( in the town where the ceremony takes place ) to get the actual certified copy of your marriage license.
 NEW JERSEY WILL NOT AUTOMATICALLY MAIL YOU YOUR LICENSE!
 (New York will. )